sst/sst/www/docs/packages/sst.md

 ---

+#### Build concurrency

+SST will build your assets concurrently using the number of cores available.
+This can be changed using the `SST_BUILD_CONCURRENCY` environment variable.
+Where `SST_BUILD_CONCURRENCY` defaults to the `number of cores - 1`.

+---

 ### `sst deploy`

-Deploy your app to AWS.
+Deploys your app to AWS.
 Or optionally deploy a specific stack by passing in a `filter`.

 ```bash
 npx sst deploy [filter] [options]
 ```

+By default, it first builds your app and then deploys it.
+It also respects the [`SST_BUILD_CONCURRENCY`](#build-concurrency) environment variable.

 In addition to the [global options](#global-options), the following options are supported.